Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/active-directory-federated-services-ad-fs-https-endpoint-name-could-not-be-resolved.md

 ms.topic: article
 ms.service: remote-connect-tool
 ms.localizationpriority: medium
-description: 'The Remote Connectivity Analyzer returns the following warning if the DNS entry cannot be found for the STS endpoint: The host name could not be resolved in DNS.' ms.date: 12/20/2023
+description: The Remote Connectivity Analyzer returns 'The host name could not be resolved in DNS' warning if the DNS entry can't be found for the STS endpoint. ms.date: 12/20/2023
 ---